vancesteven/PlanetProfile/README.md

 Calculations with NH3 solutions use REFPROP and require a compiled dynamic library based on the REFPROP source code (see below for placement of files).
 The source can be obtained from the National Institute of Standards and Technology https://www.nist.gov/refprop
-Access to REFPROP functions is through python 3 using librefprop.so: https://github.com/jowr/librefprop.so The python capabilities of are employed using the included matlab code refproppy.m REFPROP version 10, expected in October 2017, will provide matlab functions and Mac modules, which may eliminate the need for the above workarounds.
+Access to REFPROP functions is through python 3 using librefprop.so: https://github.com/jowr/librefprop.so Python capabilities are employed using the included matlab code refproppy.m REFPROP version 10, expected in October 2017, will provide matlab functions and Mac modules, which may eliminate the need for the above workarounds.

 Rock properties are from Perple_X: http://www.perplex.ethz.ch/